KnisterPeter/react-to-typescript-definitions/README.md

 ```

 Options:
-* writer
+* generator
-  An instance of the exported writer class.
+  An instance of the exported Generator class.
 This options is usefull to write
   multiple declarations into one .d.ts file.
-The writer could be used
+The generator could be used
   for consecutive function calls.
 * instanceOfResolver
   A function which gets a type name (as string) and should return the path